Using the Sigrid CI client scripts

 --publishonly

 - Moreover, this publishes your code to Sigrid in a fire-and-forget fashion, which is faster since the script will not wait for the analysis to complete and will immediately exit.
-This is suitable for the main/master branch scenario described above, but can also be used in other situation where the fire-and-forget behavior is preferred.
+This is suitable for the main/master branch scenario described above, but can also be used in other situations where the fire-and-forget behavior is preferred.

 Defining quality objectives